 Today's LTC Insurance Is Affordable and Rate Stable Asset Protection

 But what about the articles talking about industry problems and rate increases?
 Donarski says the increases were primarily on legacy products sold before rate stabilization and the interest rate crash.
 In addition, the industry discovered that once a person gets a policy, they never lapse it.
 Donarski points to that fact as proof that even with increases on the older plans, they are still affordable.

 Today, policies are priced based on the low lapse rates, the low-interest-rate environment, and much more conservative underwriting.
 Rate stability makes it less likely to see repeats of premium increases in the future.

 Hybrid plans can never have an increase in premiums.
 By contract, these policies are paid either with a single premium or annualized premiums.
 Either way, the premium can never be increased, period.

 “Long-Term Care Insurance has a voluntary lapse ratio of less than .5%, Yes, ½% let their polies lapse.”George Mellendorf, President of LTC Solutions

 Premiums for today’s plans are still very affordable.
 Many consumers in their 50s, for example, can get outstanding coverage for less than $150 month.
-Depending on the amount of benefits it could be lower or higher.
-Factors like your health could impact the premium.
+Depending on the amount of benefits you purchase, the premium could be lower or higher.
+Factors like your health and family history could affect the premium.

-One thing all experts agree on is some plan for Long-Term Care should be put in place.
-It may be insurance or some other type of plan, but an advance plan is prudent for everyone from a nigh net-worth person to those with minimal savings.
+One thing all experts agree on is you should have a plan for the financial costs and burdens of aging.
+The plan might be insurance or some other type of plan, but an advance plan is prudent for everyone, from a high net-worth person to those with minimal savings.
 That plan should be put in place, experts suggest, well before you retire.